Find out what withdrawal means in relation to the PSTN Switch Off

 Two pilot exchanges were announced a couple of years ago with Salisbury and Mildenhall the chosen destinations for the trial.
 Salisbury will be the first city to have full fibre coverage and, therefore, had a stop sell in December 2020 with the complete withdrawal of the PSTN in December 2022.

-Mildenhall is following a similar pattern with a stop sell announced in the Suffolk town set for May 2021 and, again services will experience complete withdrawal in December 2022.
+Mildenhall is following a similar pattern with a stop sell announced in the Suffolk town set for May 2021.
+Again, services will experience complete withdrawal in December 2022.

 However, Salisbury and Mildenhall aren’t the only UK locations to be facing huge changes to its digital landscape.
 Three tranches have been announced by Openreach, with a further 219 exchanges facing changes within the next months and years.

 Openreach is upgrading another 117 exchanges by June 2021 and stop sell notifications for those affected areas were issued in June 2020.
 There has also been a second lot of exchanges announced which will be upgraded by October 2021.